 Bitcoin mining tutorial

 Network Difficulty is just a representation of how many shares it would take on average to find a Bitcoin block.
-Currently, Network Difficulty is 40 Billion.
+Currently (Update as of May 2017 network diff is now 533 Billion), Network Difficulty is 40 Billion.
 Simply, that means you need to complete 40 Billion Difficulty 1 shares to find a block on average.

 Think of it as scratching lottery tickets.
 If one out of every 1,000 tickets is a winner on average.
 The first ticket you scratch might be a winner, or the 2,000 ticket might be.
 This is referred to in Bitcoin as mining luck.